Norman Gilroy: Early life and priestly ministry

 Gilroy was born in Sydney to working-class parents of Irish descent.
 Educated at the Marist Brothers' College in the Sydney suburb of Kogarah, he left school when 13 years old to work as a messenger boy in what was then the Postmaster-General's Department.
-In 1914, his parents refused permission for him to enlist in the Australian Army, but he was allowed to volunteer for the transport service as a telegraphist.
-He left Australia in February 1915 and served in the Gallipoli campaign of World War I in 1915 as a naval wireless operator on the Hessen off Gallipoli and Imbros.
+In 1914, his parents refused permission for him to enlist in the Australian Imperial Force for service in the First World War, but he was allowed to volunteer for the transport service as a telegraphist.
+He left Australia in February 1915 and served in the Gallipoli campaign in 1915 as a naval wireless operator on the Hessen off Gallipoli and Imbros.

 After his return to Australia in August 1915, he was ordered to resume his work as a telegraphist for the postal service.
 He expressed an interest in becoming a priest and began his studies at St Columba's in 1917 and continued from 1919 at the Urban College in Rome.
 He was ordained a priest for the Diocese of Lismore on 24 December 1923 at the Basilica di San Giovanni in Laterano in Rome by Archbishop Filippo Bernardini C.Ss.R.
 He received his doctorate in divinity in Rome the following year.